UKCloud/documentation/articles/vmware/vmw-how-access-vcloud-api.md

     You must send this token in a header with any subsequent requests to authenticate yourself with the vCloud API.

-## Using a REST client

-You can use a REST client to access the vCloud API.
-The steps below show how to obtain the authorisation token using the RESTClient plugin for Firefox.
-For information about installing this plugin, see [How to install a REST client to access the vCloud API](vmw-how-to-install-vcloud-api-rest-client.md).

 ## Feedback

 If you have any comments on this document or any other aspect of your UKCloud experience, send them to <products@ukcloud.com>.